 The response time from when an emergency call is placed for a Life Alarm Product is a fast 25 seconds.
 25 seconds is one of the fastest response times found in the industry.
 Some of Life Alarm's competitors could take up to one minute to respond to an emergency help summons.

 There were many things concerning about Life Alarm, especially on the customer service side.
-A possible issue is that Life Alarm outsources their ordering and return services, potentially creating problems for customers.
-No customer should have to worry about returning their product to a third party company and then be charged a $250 equipment fee.
+A possible issue is that Life Alarm outsources their ordering and return services, potentially creating problems for customers and requiring a large return equipment fee.

 Another concern came from the lack of two-way communication in the help button pendant.
 While Life Alarm answers their alerts very quickly, a customer who trips a false alarm might not have enough time to make it back to the base station to declare that the alarm was false.
 It is difficult to get any information about the frequency of false alarms, raising the concern about possibly purchasing this product.
 The lack of a warranty or terms of service printed explicitly on the website made it difficult to understand the contractual obligations of the product being purchased.

-Another troubling factor is the expectation that a customer perform a manual test every month, in addition to the system's automatic test.
-The manual test should also not be a factor, especially considering if a client is paying for additional automatic tests each month.
+Another troubling factor is the expectation that a customer performs a manual test every month, in addition to the system's automatic test.
+The manual test should also not be a factor, especially considering a client is paying for additional automatic tests each month.

 In terms of functionality, the base unit also does not have a reset button.
 The reset button is necessary for clearing false alarms quickly, as well as rebooting the system.

 Steven Burke Winter Springs, FL